oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Gauntlet or Pistols: Increase Throwdown Draw by +1
 * Bow or Rifle: +1 Strike Range
 * Multi-Tool: All of your Gambit plays are at +2 value
-* Scythe: During Drop/Draw end phase of Throwdown, you can add any one card from the Pile to your Stash after it is resolved.
+* Scythe: During Drop/Draw end phase of Throwdown, you can add any one card from the Pile to your Hand after it is resolved.
 * Shield: +1 to max Buffer
 * Spear or Sword: When you Push with a difference of 1, you gain 1 Charge
 * Staff or Whip: When you play a Beat-Back, you gain 1 Charge